Which China Travel Guide Book is Best for YOU?

 What it Lacks:

 - Ad-free environment.
-Their “Store” is a glorified classifieds
+Their “Store” is a glorified classifieds that can be quite annoying.

 Summary:

-Gorilla Guide’s Business Travelers China
+6. Gorilla Guide’s Business Travelers China

 Target Traveler:

-Mid/High range budget, doesn’t have much time to leave the city, can’t really “plan” their trip
+Mid/High range budget, doesn’t have much time to leave the city, can’t really “plan” their trip.

 Top Features: